FelixAburto/Phishing-Email-Analysis-Automation/README.md

 <img src="https://i.imgur.com/cbtx1ig.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
-Files are outputed into the same directory as the script.
+Files are outputted into the same directory as the script.
 For the email analysis it will output a txt file.
 If it detects an attachment it will extract and save it:  <br/>
 <img src="https://i.imgur.com/qTEZMpL.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
-The txt file will contain email artifacts such as: SPF and DKIM Authentication Results, Sender IP Address, Reverse DNS, Email Address of the Sender, Return Path, Subject Line, Recipient Email Addresses, CC/BCC, Date, Reply to Addresses, Sanatized URLs, and hashes of any detected attatchments:<br/>
+The txt file will contain email artifacts such as: SPF and DKIM Authentication Results, Sender IP Address, Reverse DNS, Email Address of the Sender, Return Path, Subject Line, Recipient Email Addresses, CC/BCC, Date, Reply to Addresses, Sanitized URLs, and hashes of any detected attachments:<br/>
 <img src="https://i.imgur.com/OAVBMIS.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />